The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/jonesboro-ar-3400-e-highland-dr.md

 ## Stages

-Jonesboro opened with a Studio C Beta Cappa Mix stage, and {{< wiki-link "CEC 2000's Remodel Program" >}}.
+Jonesboro opened with a Studio C Beta Cappa Mix stage, and [CEC 2000's Remodel Program].
 From 2005 to (at the latest) 2012, the Chuck E. animatronic wore his 'Cool Chuck' outfit.
 This would later be replaced by the 'Avenger' outfit, which remained on the animatronic up until its removal.
 Throughout its years of operation, the animatronic would remain in great condition, with its only problems rising in April 2022 with it unnaturally turning its head 270 degrees around.
 Its final day of full operation was September 9, 2022, as that evening after closing it would be dismantled and removed.

 ## History